mighty-gerbils/gerbil/doc/stdlib/getopt.md

 according to the parser specification.
 If it is parsing a specification with subcommands, it returns two values, the command id and a hash table with the parsed options.
 Otherwise it just returns the hash table with the parsed options.
+An exception is raised if parsing the arguments fails.

 ### getopt-error?